Children’s Day School Visits

 15-minute tour and explanation of the Children's Day doll display collection

 A special Japanese game or craft

 Japanese Folk Tale Storybook Reading

 Registration for 2018 School Visits has closed.
 Thank you for applying.

 Due to the program's high demand, we are only able to accept a limited number of classes this year.
 Classes will be selected and notified via email or phone call based on the following priority:

 We are still looking for volunteers to help with school visits!
 Click below to sign up for a volunteer shift.
 Volunteers can sign up for up to 2 shifts per day of the program, Shift A from 9:45am-11:00am and Shift B from 11:15am-12:30pm.
-Volunteers can assist with either the mochi making station or arts and crafts activity.Sign up today
+Volunteers will be asked to assist with the arts and crafts activity or Japanese folk tale storybook reading.Sign up today